View on GitHub

 The Admins built-in group and it’s built-in member user admin are targeted at creating users and groups, and assigning permissions to folders.
 Both Admins group and admin user cannot be updated or deleted.

-Since Admins group members and admin user are meant for administration tasks, they have NO access to any items in any folder, and they do not have personal folders either.
+Since Admins group members are meant for administration tasks, they have NO access to any items in any folder, and they do not have personal folders either.
+They can though add and (if empty) remove folders.

 Everyone